openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 In SnagIt, the first time you make these selections for a border, a new tile appears in the Style Gallery with these characteristics.
-Save that new style (select the + icon) so that you can reuse it in the future.
+Save that new style (select its + icon) so that you can reuse it in the future.

 =========================
 File Size and Format